Advice and information for those caring for a disabled family/whānau member

 (refer to preparing to leave school in Part Two of the Time Line)

-Hopefully by the time your young adult leaves school they will have a clear idea of what they want to do – be it employment, tertiary education or involvement in community activities.
+Hopefully by the time the young adult leaves school they will have a clear idea of what they want to do – be it employment, tertiary education or involvement in community activities.

 People First has some good resources for people with an intellectual disability that might be helpful including ‘Work and Your Rights in New Zealand’, ‘A job just like anybody else’, and ‘With support I can’.